talltom/loggr/README.md

     if err == loggr.ErrInvalidWriter {
       // Forgot to set writer
     } else {
-      // Some other error occured
+      // Some other error occurred
     }
   }
 }
 ```

 ### License
-- GNU GPLv3
+GNU GPLv3, see LICENSE.txt